ethome/bowling-kata-js/README.md

 Bowling Game Kata
 =================
-> The goal of this lesson is to learn test-driven development by implementing a bowling scoring algorithm.
+> The goal of this lesson is to practice test-driven development by implementing an algorithm for the game of bowling.

 [bowling-score]: http://www.wpclipart.com/recreation/sports/bowling/bowling_scoresheet_example.png "bowling score card"